 4.1.5.1 - Toll-Free Telephone Line: The Vendor must maintain a toll-free telephone number to provide customer service and technical assistance as needed for both Administrative and Direct Service Claiming.
 The Vendor shall ensure that a statewide, toll-free telephone system is installed with an automated answering system.
-The call volume on a daily basis shall be handled so that any calls not answered at the time of the call and for which a message is left shall be returned within one (1) business day.
-The toll free number shall be answered by Vendor staff between the hours of 8:30 a.m. to 5:00 p.m. eastern standard time, Monday through Friday, except for the federally observed holidays (New Year's Day; Birthday of Martin Luther King, Jr.; Washington's Birthday; Memorial Day; Veterans Day; Thanksgiving Holiday; Christmas Holiday).
+The call volume on a daily basis shall be handled so that any calls not answered at the time of the call and for which a message is left shall be returned within one (1) business days.
+The toll-free number shall be answered by Vendor staff between the hours of 8:30 a.m. to 5:00 p.m. eastern standard time, Monday through Friday, except for the following school observed holidays: (New Year's Day; Birthday of Martin Luther King, Jr.; Memorial Day; Independence Day; Labor Day; Veteran's Day; Thanksgiving Holiday; Christmas Holiday; any day on which a primary or general election is held throughout the state).

-- PCG support staff are accessible by email or phone and can be reached during all regular business hours, including Monday-Friday, 8:00 a.m. to 5:00 p.m. eastern standard time, except for federally observed holidays (New Year's Day; Birthday of Martin Luther King, Jr.; Washington's Birthday; Memorial Day; Veterans Day; Thanksgiving Holiday; Christmas Holiday). - Statewide Toll-Free Customer Support Line: PCG's toll-free phone line provides convenient, easily accessible customer service and technical assistance for all program areas, including Administrative and Direct Service Claiming assistance.
+- Public Consulting Group, Inc. (PCG) support staff are accessible by e-mail or phone and can be reached during all regular business hours, from Monday-Friday, 8:30 AM to 5:30 PM eastern standard time, except for federally observed holidays (New Year's Day; Birthday of Martin Luther King, Jr.; Memorial Day; Veterans Day; Thanksgiving Holiday; and Christmas Holiday). - Statewide Toll-Free Customer Support Line: PCG's toll-free phone line provides convenient, easily accessible customer service and technical assistance for all program areas, including Administrative and Direct Service Claiming assistance.
 The toll-free phone line is supported by the same experienced PCG staff that conduct the training sessions.
 All support staff members are available to answer incoming calls.
-During regular business hours, when all staff members are assisting customers any incoming calls automatically go to voicemail, where customers can leave a detailed message for the support team.
-Also, outside of regular business hours, incoming customer calls are immediately directed to voicemail. - PCG staff are also accessible via email customer support email box.
-Customers may submit emails to this email box, 24 hours per day, 365 days per year.
-Customer responses are provided within 48 hours (two business days). - Regional and District level support: PCG staff will provide on-site, customized assistance to all participating LEAs as needed.
+When all staff members are assisting customers during regular business hours, any incoming calls automatically go to voicemail, where customers can leave a detailed message for the support team.
+Also, outside of regular business hours, incoming customer calls are immediately directed to voicemail.
+PCG aims to respond to all voicemails as soon as possible, but no later than one business day from receipt. - PCG staff are also accessible via the e-mail customer support e-mail box.
+Customers may submit e-mails to this e-mail address, 24 hours per day, 365 days per year.
+This e-mail box is constantly monitored, and responses to customer e-mails are provided within 48 hours (two business days). - Regional and District level support: PCG staff will provide on-site, customized assistance to all participating LEAs as needed.